rawnly/blog.fedevitale.dev/content/this-is-how-i-figured-out-how-instagram-zoom-works-swift-4.2/index.md

 ---
-title: "This is how i figured out how Instagram zoom works — Swift 4.2"
+title: 'This is how i figured out how Instagram zoom works — Swift 4.2'
-description: "We’ll replicate the IG pinch/drag feature that Instagram has on feed’s photos"
+description: 'We’ll replicate the IG pinch/drag feature that Instagram has on feed’s photos'
-date: "2018-11-09T21:31:45.241Z"
+date: '2018-11-09T21:31:45.241Z'
 categories:
   - iOS
   - Swift
   - Instagram